 The Academic Programs division of Rowan-Cabarrus provides instruction in three general areas: the applied sciences, general education, and college transfer.
-The Academic Programs division of the College also provides academic support through learning and technological resource services and work-based learning.
+The Academic Programs division of the College also provides academic support through learning and technological resource services.
 Additionally, Rowan-Cabarrus programs for high school students provide added connections to residents of our two counties.

 Associate in Applied Science (AAS)

 Associate in Applied Science curricula include the areas of business, health, public services, and technical programs.
 Students whose career goals are to enter the workforce in their chosen profession or trade will find the two-year degree, diploma and certificate programs in the applied sciences well suited for helping them reach their goals.
 The program offerings in the Associate in Applied Science curricula provide education and training in current and emerging careers in our regional service area and beyond.
 Some of the AAS programs have established articulation agreements with private and public universities which accept some courses toward an undergraduate degree.

 Associate in General Education (AGE)